 Speaking and listening is central to the Wheatley Curriculum.
-It is developed from EYFS through to Year 6 across the whole curriculum.
+It is developed from our Acorns Nursery and EYFS through to Year 6 and across the whole curriculum.
 Speaking and listening involves more than analysing your ability to talk and hear other people.
 It is about adapting language to suit the situation and linking your listening and speaking skills to be able to respond to any argument.
 By developing pupils' vocabulary, we can offer them the vital academic tools for school success, alongside the capability to communicate with confidence in the world beyond the school gates.

 We aim to teach our pupils to speak clearly and convey ideas confidently using Standard English.
 This includes the ability to justify their ideas, ask questions, develop vocabulary, build knowledge, negotiate, and communicate effectively.
 They are taught to give well-structured descriptions and explanations and develop their understanding through speculating, hypothesising and exploring ideas.
 This will enable them to clarify their thinking as well as organise their ideas for writing.
 Speaking and listening is built into every subject area, through subject-specific vocabulary and the encouragement for children to discuss and ask questions.

 We want to inspire children to be confident in the art of speaking and listening and to use discussion to communicate and further their learning.

 From Acorns and Early Years upwards, we encourage children in the development of the skills they need; to communicate how they feel; to talk about themselves and their experiences; to hold conversations with adults and other children; to develop their own narratives and form questions and demands to cater to their own needs.
 There is a strong emphasis on adults modelling, speaking clearly in full sentences using Standard English.
 Through using language and hearing how others use it, children become able to describe the world, make sense of life's experiences and get things done.
 They learn to use language as a tool for thinking, collectively and alone.